A complete guide to startup taxes

 Independent Contractor

-If you have someone working for you and they fall under the independent contractor rules, then you will need to file form 1099 on their behalf if you paid them over $600 in a year.
-Form 1099 must be filed by February 28th if you do paper forms or March 31st if you e-file the docs.
-If you file more than 250 forms 1099 you are required to electronically file.
+If you have someone working for you and they fall under the independent contractor rules, then you would need to file Form 1099 on their behalf if you paid them over $600 in that tax year.
+Form 1099 must be filed by February 28th for paper forms or March 31st for e-filing the documents.
+If you file more than 250 of these forms, you are required to electronically file.
 The form must be provided to the worker by January 31st.
 As independent contractors are expected to file their own tax return where they pay Self-Employment tax, you are not required to withhold any taxes on their wages.

 Employees

-When your workers fall under the employee category, your life gets a bit more complicated.
+When your workers fall under the employee category, your life becomes a bit more complicated.
 You must withhold FICA taxes for Social Security and Medicare, federal and state tax withholding amounts, and federal and state unemployment tax.
-Plus if you offer group medical or 401k plans you will have more withholding requirements based on that.
+If you offer group medical or 401k plans, you will have more withholding requirements based on that.

 Statutory Employees